Who is responsible for the Adventure Park area?

 Is there a rule that notes when landscaping must be completed by?

 There is a Restricted Covenant registered on title which references the landscape completion time frames.
 This time frame is generally set at a year, and is based on factors such as possession date, time of year, etc. For specific details, please refer to the Restricted Covenant on title or contact the OAH.
-Please see Landscaping quick facts her
+Please see Landscaping quick facts.

 Are fences covered by the AC Controls?